Figma IPO Countdown: It’s Time to Go Public

 Figma is a software platform for collaborative design and application development.
 The business is a software-as-a-service (SaaS) model, providing users with web-based tools for a recurring fee.

-Founded by Brown University students Dylan Field and Evan Wallace in 2012, Figma empowers remote collaborative user-interface design and whiteboarding (akin to Miro).
+Founded by Brown University students Dylan Field and Evan Wallace in 2012, Figma empowers remote collaborative user-interface design and whiteboarding.

 The company inked a deal to be acquired by Adobe in September 2022.
 But the companies decided to end their merger in December 2023 due to regulatory roadblocks.
 Regulators perceived the deal as anti-competitive due to similarities to the Adobe XD product.